-Founding Partner, Aligned4Good
+Founding Partner, Aligned4Good (now Workrowd)

 Rachel is an experienced partnership-builder and social entrepreneur who leads Aligned4Good’s program design, sales, and strategy.
 She is passionate about developing initiatives that simultaneously drive clients’ business outcomes and broader social change.
 With a decade of experience tracking the evolution of corporate social responsibility, she has worked both for and with nonprofits, Fortune 500 companies, government, and startups across the country, from the San Francisco-Marin Food Bank to the City of New York.
 Prior to launching Aligned4Good, she cofounded Nesterly, a civic tech startup that garnered an array of awards and international press coverage.
 Rachel holds a BA from Tufts University and a Master’s in City Planning from MIT.